 Scientific discoveries often lead to the development of new technologies.
 For example, studies of rocket propulsion have led to more efficient rockets allowing bigger payloads (such as satellites) to be placed into orbit.
 New technologies often lead to new scientific discoveries.
 For example, deep space probes help us learn about the nature of our solar system.

-Investigate Newton's cannonball thought experiment – how fast would a cannon ball would need to be fired from the top of a mountain to put it into orbit around the Earth.
+Investigate Newton's cannonball thought experiment – how fast would a cannon ball need to be if it was fired from the top of a mountain to put it into orbit around the Earth.
 Flash animation from NASA or see the animations on the Wikipedia page.

 View this video of the Ariane 5 lift off on 20 May 2011.